Skip to main content

 NO MEASURABLE P&L IMPACT

-OF UK SMES ALREADY USING AI
+OF LARGE UK BUSINESSES USING AI

 A consultant runs a half-day workshop.
 The team votes on twenty possible use cases.
 A document arrives.
 Nothing happens.
 Six months later the same conversation starts up again, with a slightly different consultant.